gowriprathap/Coursera-Algorithm/README.md

 Let the size of the array be N and the pivot be the xth number in the sorted array.
 When (1−α)N < x < αN, the median will be in the array smaller than of equals to αN.
 The probability of the pivot lying in that range is p = 1 − (1 − α) − (1 − α), which is the whole range minus the forbidden ones.
 That is, p = 2α − 1.

+### 4. Let 0 < α < 1 be a constant, independent of n.
+Consider an execution of RSelect in which you always manage to throw out at least a 1 − α fraction of the remaining elements before you recurse.
+What is the maximum number of recursive calls you'll make before terminating?

+In the initial call we have n elements.
+We throw out 1 − α fraction of elements, so in the first recursive call we have n - n(1 − α), which is nα.
+So, in the first recursive call, there are at most αn elements.
+This goes on till the dth recursive call, where we have at most (α^d)* n elements.
+Let the recursion stop at the dth recursive call, then (α^d)* n ≤ 1.
+If we log on both sides, we get d = −log(n) log(α).